hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/README.md

 ![](https://github.com/hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/blob/c5400c451966bef2b1b70c183839408da6bd019a/Fig/1.jpeg)

 # Holt-Winters Model
 The Holt-Winters model, also known as the triple exponential smoothing method, is used for forecasting time series data with seasonality.
 This model includes three smoothing equations: level, trend, and seasonality.
 It can be applied in additive or multiplicative forms.
-The additive model is used here, because seasonality has a constant pattern over time. \
+The additive model is used here because seasonality has a constant pattern over time. \
 This model can be formulated as follows: \
 ![](https://github.com/hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/blob/c5400c451966bef2b1b70c183839408da6bd019a/Fig/2.jpeg) \
 ![](https://github.com/hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/blob/c5400c451966bef2b1b70c183839408da6bd019a/Fig/3.jpeg) \